 Making your own fruit mince for mince pies is easy to do and tastes so much better than store-bought fruit mince you will never go back.
 I love to add apples, pears, and now cherries to the mix.
 Make sure to cut them quite small and they soak up all the delicious spices.

 If I’m not making mince pies with my fruit mince my all-time favourite is to add it to apples and make apple and mince pie crumble bars.
-This recipe combines shortbread, apple pie, and mince pies together and is the easiest festive recipe.
+This recipe combines shortbread, apple pie, and mince pies and is the easiest festive recipe.

 This Christmas mince can be made in advance and preserved in jars or used for mince pies.
 You can store the cooked mince in a jar in the fridge for at least a month.
-If you are wanting to store it for longer, I recommend preserving it as per my instructions in the recipe.
+If you want to store it for longer, I recommend preserving it as per my instructions in the recipe.

 Or you could use half in the mice pies and store the rest for next year.
 Your future self will be So happy you did.